rojo-rbx/rbx-dom/docs/xml.md

 The value of `referent` MUST be unique for the file.
 The value of `referent` MUST NOT be `null`.
 Roblox utilizes the value `null` when serializing [`Ref`](#ref) properties with no value, so it should be considered a reserved value.

-Roblox generates referents by prefixing a UUID with `RBX`, but this is not a requirement .
+Roblox generates referents by prefixing a UUID with `RBX`, but this is not a requirement.

 ## Properties